top of page

 Do you suffer from abdominal pain, hiatal hernia, IBS, constipation, or have scar tissue after a cesarean section, injuries, or surgeries?
 Did you know that scar tissue can start causing problems years later?
 Did you know most of our organs and body parts are connected through fascial connections?
 For example, there is a direct fascial connection between your liver and your bladder.
 Did you know a physical therapist can help you with these?

-Please contact us at Trailhead Pelvic & Visceral Physical Therapy if you need this excellent form of manual therapy.
+Please get in touch with us at Trailhead Pelvic & Visceral Physical Therapy if you need this excellent form of manual therapy.

 For more information about visceral manipulation, visit this page about Jean-Pierre Barral, a French osteopath and physiotherapist who developed visceral manipulation.
 If you need visceral manipulation or organ treatment, we highly recommend that you seek out a local therapist who is Barral-trained.
 Studying through the institute ensures rigorous training and precise, pain-free techniques.
 You should NOT feel any pain during your visit or have any bruises after your treatment session.